BenteKH/BKH/README.md

 *Bente Klein Hazebroek*  **I**  *February 2019*

 ## My Corpus
 I am comparing Spotify's morning (breakfast) and evening (dinner) playlists.
 What are the characteristics of these playlists?
-What marks the difference between breakfast and dinner playlists?
-The playlists that I am comparing, are the three most popular playlists.
+What marks the difference between the two?
+I am using the following playlists for this research:

   **Breakfast:**